 Make sure that you have typed in your ID number (S.S. # or CCRI ID Number) and password correctly; refer to Login Information for step by step instructions .

-If you are an active student (enrolled in classes) and still get this message, please contact the Service Desk at 825-1112 or email@example.com.
+If you are an active student (enrolled in classes) and still get this message, please contact the Help Desk at 825-1112 or email@example.com.

 If you do not have an active matriculation record or you need to reapply as it has been more than 2 years since your were an active student, you will receive this error message.
 Please call the Office of Enrollment Services at 401-825-2003.